-Homeowners in the UK are collectively sitting on a record £4.6 trillion of housing equity, according to the Equity Release Council.
+According to the Equity Release Council, homeowners in the UK are collectively sitting on a record £4.6 trillion of housing equity.
 While there are no figures showing how much of this is held by people aged over 55, it is fair to assume this age group probably holds the lion’s share.

-Equity release has been growing in popularity in recent years, as lower pension incomes and rising house prices have combined to increase people’s appetite to tap into money locked up in their home.
+Equity release has been growing in popularity in recent years, as lower pension incomes and rising house prices combined to increase people’s appetite to tap into the money locked up in their homes.

-At the same time, this sector of the mortgage market has developed significantly in the past couple of years to offer a wider range of products to meet the needs of those wanting to unlock their housing wealth.
+At the same time, this sector of the mortgage market has developed significantly, now offering a wider range of products to meet the needs of those wanting to unlock their housing wealth.

-Despite the Covid-19 pandemic, which led to lower than normal activity in the equity release market in the first half of 2020, nearly 73,000 households took out an equity release product last year, collectively unlocking £3.89 billion.
+Despite the Covid-19 pandemic, which led to lower-than-normal activity in the equity release market for the first half of 2020, nearly 73,000 households took out an equity release product last year, collectively unlocking £3.89 billion.
 After a slow start to the year, the number of plans taken out soared by 19% in the second half of 2020.

 The average loan amount for homeowners opting for lump sum plans was £102,143.
 People taking out drawdown plans typically unlocked a total of £110,591, made up of an initial £76,453 advance, with £34,138 held in reserve.

-Older homeowners are continuing to show a preference for drawdown lifetime mortgages when releasing equity, with these accounting for 57% of new plans.
+Older homeowners are continuing to show a preference for drawdown lifetime mortgages when releasing equity.
+These account for 57% of new plans.

 Tell me more about the mortgage landscape

-The equity release mortgage market is developing rapidly as competition among lenders in the space intensifies.
+The equity release mortgage market is developing rapidly as the competition among lenders intensifies.
 The number of lifetime equity release products available in the sector broke through the 500 mark for the first time on record at the end of April this year (up from just 187 in April 2019 and only 66 in April 2016, according to Moneyfacts).

 Meanwhile, average interest rates on the products are hovering at just over 4%, after hitting a record low of 3.86% in March.